Cadasta/cadasta-docs/en/organizations.md

 To create a new organization:

-1. On the project index page select the “Organization” button.
+1. On the project index page select the “Organizations” button.

   ![](/assets/organization.png)